HOW DO I APPLY?

 WHAT IS MLSA'S CANCELLATION POLICY?

 Cancellation from the program must be done in writing to MLSA, P. O. Box 548, Frankfort, IL 60423.
 Verbal cancellations will not be honored.
 The postmark of the U.S. Postal Service will be the effective determining date for all cancellations.
 The student agrees to accept the terms of the Refund Policy as outlined in the application and specified here.
-If a participant withdraws more than 60 days before leaving, he/she receives a full refund less $400.
-If he/she withdraws 59 to 30 days prior to departure, he/she receives a partial refund but the amount withheld will be at least $900 and may be considerably more.
-If 29 days or less prior to departure, participants will be refunded only 20% of total cost less the $100 non-refundable registration fee.
+The $100 registration is non-refundable.
+If a participant withdraws more than 60 days before leaving, amount withheld is $400, anything after that will be refunded.
+If he/she withdraws 59 to 30 days prior to departure, amount withheld is $900, anything after that will be refunded.
+If 29 days or less prior to departure, amount withheld is $1,500, anything after that will be refunded less the $100 non-refundable registration fee.
 NO REFUNDS WILL BE MADE UNDER ANY CIRCUMSTANCES OR ANY REASON for tuition, unused accommodations, meals, land transportation, hotels or other activities once the trip has begun.
 No reduction or refunds will be made for services not used by the student and no substitutions will be allowed for services not used.
 Services cannot be transferred to another person.
 We recommend the purchase of trip cancellation insurance.

 WILL THE PROGRAM FEES CHANGE?